Perfectly Easy Pizza Dough

 Alton Brown’s sock puppet yeast illustrations will stick with me forever.
 I love them!
 But it’s a great thing to understand whenever you’re making bread that yeast are living organisms that leaven your bread.

 Why are we just using active dry yeast?
 Well, it’s accessible.
 You have to go to a specialty store to find a good cake yeast.
-The other thing is that a jar of active dry yeast will last you a lot longer as the shelf life of a cake yeast is so short.
+The other thing is that a jar of active dry yeast will last you a lot longer than the shelf life of cake yeast, which is so short.

-I’m not big on that fast rise kind.
-For some reason it doesn’t do what I want it to, and it seems to have a shorter shelf life, as well.
-So, I keep a jar of active dry yeast in my freezer.
+I’m not big on that fast-rise kind.
+For some reason, it doesn’t do what I want it to, and it seems to have a shorter shelf life, as well.
+So, I keep a package of active dry yeast in my freezer.
+I prefer this version from Bob’s Red Mill.

 The Options of Flour for Perfect Pizza Crust